HesamKorki/Computer-Visiom-Rudimentary/Session 3/README.md

 plt.show()

 ```
-**plt.subplots(2,3)​creates a 2 by 3 array of subplots (2 rows, 3 columns).
+**plt.subplots(2,3)​ creates a 2 by 3 array of subplots (2 rows, 3 columns).
 By running the above code, you can see that only the first column of the subplots are used (axes[0,0] and axes[1,0]).
 The image is plotted in axes[0,0] and its histogram in axes[1,0].**

-Now we know how to get histogram of a pictute in python and plot it.
+Now we know how to get the histogram of a picture in python and plot it.
 Plus, we received some information about videos and working with them in python.
 Hence, it is the time to assess our knowledge.

 **DO NOT just read the train part and pass.
-Try these codes on your own platform and feel the results. **
+Try these codes on your platform and feel the results. **
 ## **TASKs**
 We expect you to perform these tasks on your own.
 However, there are python files attached which contains the answers.